0xrishavsharma/node-app-template/README.md

 Before you begin, ensure you have met the following requirements:

 -   **Node.js**: Version 18.19.0 or later.
 Node.js is the runtime environment required to run JavaScript code outside of a browser.
--   **yarn**: Version 1.22.0 or later. npm is the package manager for JavaScript, used to install dependencies.
+-   **yarn**: Version 1.22.0 or later. yarn is the package manager for JavaScript, used to install and manage dependencies.

-To check if you have Node.js and npm installed, run the following commands in your terminal:
+To check if you have Node.js and yarn installed, run the following commands in your terminal:

 ```bash
 node --version